connglli/blog-notes/README.md

 ### 🚦Attention

 You'd bettern know before reading them,
-+ Some of them are accomplished, but some of are not (taggeg with `todo`)
++ Some of them are accomplished, but some of are not (tagged with `todo`)
 + Some of them are my personal thoughts, but some of them are learned or borrowed directly from others (but I've put references)
++ Take your own risk

 ### 🤝 Welcome

 Last but not least, I'm learning as you are.
 So discussions are very much welcome.
-Let me know if you have any comments, questions, or even **corrections**.
+Let me know if you have any comments, suggestions, questions, or even **corrections**.
 Please directly make comments under the issues that you are interested.